ltebs-polimi/AY2122_II_Project-6/README.md

 The main difference between these two methods regards the computation of the respiration rate:

-- chest\_2.mat: compute the respiration rate based on pick coating function;
+- The first one compute the respiration rate based on pick coating function;
-- F\_br.mat and PY\_file\_BR.py: compute the respiration rate based on fast Fourier transform.
+- The second one compute the respiration rate based on fast Fourier transform.

-We decided to adopt the second approach, basing on literature reviews.
+We decided to adopt the second approach, based on literature reviews.